shubhamshah17/shubhamshah17/README.md

 👨‍🏛 I'm currently a student at K.J Somaiya College of Engineering and IT.
 <!-- 💻 Major is big App development. -->
-🌱 I'm currently learning Web development.<br>
+🌱 I'm currently learning React Native.<br>
-🤔 My hobbies are coding, photography, playing chess and table tennis.<br>
+🤔 My hobbies are programming, photography, playing chess and table tennis.<br>
 💬 If you have any questions, just ask me.<br>
 📫 Please contact me via email: shahshubham172@gmail.com<br>